 Kidney transplantation is the best way known to save a person's life after he or she develops kidney failure.
 In the past, kidneys were only taken from living close relatives or from people who had recently died.
 But transplants from both living and deceased donors have a good chance of success.
-Also, the waiting time for a kidney can be as long as 8 years in some places in Canada.
+Also, the waiting time for a kidney can be as long as several years in some places in Canada.
 For this reason, more people are making the decision to become kidney donors.

 Who can become a kidney donor?